Northern Lights & Arctic Exploration Itinerary

 After breakfast, transfer to the airport for flights home.

-Please note: Scheduling for all activities in Churchill is flexible in order to accommodate varying weather conditions.
+Please note: Scheduling for all activities in Churchill is flexible in order to accommodate varying weather conditions and other contingencies.
+Your itinerary may vary slightly and activities may happen at different times from what is listed here, but inclusions are the same.